Program(s) in charge: Life History and Behavior Group

 - The archival tag data for silky sharks collected for previous IATTC projects funded through the EU will be analyzed in depth and compared for describing geographic variation in movements, behavior and habitat utilization in a manuscript to be submitted to a scientific journal.

-A manuscript describing Silky Shark movements released in two discrete areas of the EPO is in preparation and will be submitted during the 2nd quarter of 2022.
+A manuscript describing Silky Shark movements released in two discrete areas of the EPO is nearly complete using 79 datasets from miniPAT (pop-off archival tags) and will be submitted during the 2nd quarter of 2023.

 - External collaborators